 Budget for Phase 1 (May 2020 – April 2024): Approx. EUR 8.2 million (SDC) + EUR 1.7 million (Government of Kosovo)

-Program partners: Ministry of Environment, Spatial Planning and Infrastructure (MESPI), the Inter-Ministerial Water Council, other ministries, municipalities, educational institutions, and CSOs/NGOs and other.
+Program partners: Ministry of Environment, Spatial Planning and Infrastructure (MESPI), other ministries, municipalities, educational institutions, and CSOs/NGOs and other.

-Implementation: Skat Consulting Ltd., St. Gallen Switzerland & the Environment Agency Austria with the support of World University Services, Austria (WUS) and Ximpulse, Switzerland
+Implementation: Skat Consulting Ltd., St. Gallen Switzerland & the Environment Agency Austria, Vienna, Austria